-The POWs worked long hours starting at 6:00 A.M. working long hours even during the typhoon season without a day off.
+After the guards were replaced, the POWs worked long hours starting at 6:00 A.M. working long hours even during the typhoon season without a day off.
 They were fed twice a day but the amount of food, two cups of rice, was inadequate.
 The Japanese did not give the POWs any medical supplies, and if they had them it was because the POWs had scrounged them.
 They were housed in the same barracks that many of them had lived in before the war.
+The only difference was the Japanese put barbed wire around the barracks.
+Although they could have escaped, most POWs did not try since there was really no place to go.
+The Japanese also offered the Filipinos a 100-pound bag of rice for turning in escaped POWs.
 If a POW escaped, the POWs remaining POWs were forced to stand at attention, information, for hours.
 On one occasion, they stood at attention until 4:00 A.M.
 Afterwards, they went to work.

 In July 1942, his family received a second letter from the War Department.
 The following is an excerpt from it.